AmberForrester/evently/README.md

 Use the following links below to help you configure your project:

-### 1. It it highly recommended that you sync your Clerk data to your application using webhooks:
+### 1. Sync your Clerk data to your application using webhooks:

 [Clerk - Webhooks](https://clerk.com/docs/webhooks/sync-data)